KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-02-17-the-pka-of-water.md

 And on $\text{p}K_{\text{a}}$ in general:

-- [pKa values in the undergraduate curriculum: introducing pKa values measured in DMSO to illustrate solvent effects](https://doi.org/10.1007/s40828-020-00112-z) by Silverstein and Heller
+- [pKa Values in the Undergraduate Curriculum: Introducing pKa Values Measured in DMSO to Illustrate Solvent Effects](https://doi.org/10.1007/s40828-020-00112-z) by Silverstein and Heller

 # 14.0 or 15.7